Student Rights Service (formerly PLINFO)

 Who is on a board of trustees?

-The Education Act 1989 specifies the makeup of the board but provides some discretion for the board in determining its total size.
+The Education and Training Act 2020 specifies the makeup of the board but provides some discretion for the board in determining its total size.
 This flexibility helps the board ensure its membership reflects the diversity of the community and the skills required for effective governance.
-There are a number of ways diversity can be reflected.

 - 3–7 elected parent representatives